Read in 6 minutes

 If the file already exists Wget will add .N (number) at the end of the file name.

-How to save the downloaded file under different name with Wget
+To save the downloaded file under different name, pass the

 wget -O latest-hugo.zip https://github.com/gohugoio/hugo/archive/master.zip